Oddjob from the source.

 And delete the modules you don't want.

-For the full build you also need the different job modules (Oddballs)
+For the full build you need NodeJS installed (to build the web front end) and you also need the different job modules (Oddballs)

 To build a full distribution of Oddjob - you use Oddjob.